How to disinfect toys and keep your child’s play area clean and free of germs, grime, and dirt.

 Environmentally Friendly Surface Cleaners

 If you are looking for a more environmentally friendly surface cleaner to clean your toys with you can look for toy cleaners that do not include dyes and are biodegradable.
-These cleaners should also be free of phthalates and parabens which can be harmful to babies who place their toys in their mouth.
+These cleaners should also be free of phthalates and parabens which can be harmful to babies who place their toys in their mouths.

 Here are some great options for baby safe cleaners: